 The Challenge: Let In Daylight, Minimize Glare

 To achieve this, Philips needed to develop and test the glare sensing technology as well as the software formulas – algorithms – to control the lighting and shading systems.
 Philips enlisted Berkeley Lab’s expertise in daylighting and lighting controls for this effort.
-The FLEXLAB® facility offered an indispensible infrastructure for both developing the glare sensor, as well as testing different control algorithms for the shading system and the electric lighting.
+The U.S. Department of Energy's FLEXLAB® facility at Lawrence Berkeley National Laboratory (Berkeley Lab) offered an indispensable infrastructure for both developing the glare sensor, as well as testing different control algorithms for the shading system and the electric lighting.

 The Solution: FLEXLAB®

 Philips Research North America collaborated with Berkeley Lab to develop accurate glare-sensing technology.
 Then they incorporated it into an integrated

 lighting and Venetian blind control algorithm to maintain good task lighting while preventing daylight glare.
 Philips used FLEXLAB to evaluate the control algorithm’s performance in an occupied testing environment with a southwest-facing façade – one of the most challenging conditions for glare control.

 The Bottom Line: Lighting and Shading Systems Can Save Energy While Providing a Comfortable, Productive Environment

 - FLEXLAB® proved to be an excellent laboratory for testing integrated shading and lighting systems: A real office with real people working in it, equipped with state-of-the-art power monitoring and data acquisition infrastructure.

 - FLEXLAB was particularly helpful for tweaking the operation of the shades so that comfortable conditions were provided for the occupants while minimizing distracting adjustments.

 Download the full case study here: Philips